Early breast cancer

-- Tumor characteristics (Hormone receptor status, HER2 status, and expression of certain other genes, like Ki-67)
+- Tumor characteristics (Hormone receptor status, HER2 status)

 Treatment that is given following surgery is called adjuvant therapy.
 Many patients who receive Verzenio in the early breast cancer setting will have received therapy before surgery (neoadjuvant therapy), such as chemotherapy, because their cancer has certain high risk characteristics.

 Chemotherapy and radiation

 Chemotherapy can be given either before surgery (neoadjuvant) or after surgery (adjuvant).
 Chemotherapy can help lower the risk of the cancer returning, by killing residual or leftover cancer cells that may be circulating in the body.
 Chemotherapy is considered a systemic therapy because it travels throughout the body and affects cells beyond the breast.

 Radiation is generally given after surgery and chemotherapy, and uses targeted beams of intense energy, such as high-energy x-rays, to kill cancer left in or around the breast or nearby lymph nodes.